-Our vision is to assist and enhance the lives of innocent victims of war, who are facing extreme hardship in the northern region of Sri Lanka
+Our vision is to assist and enhance the lives of innocent victims of war, who are facing extreme hardship in the Northern and Eastern regions of Sri Lanka

 Who we are….

-Assist Resettlement & Renaissance (Assist RR) is an independent organisation which was formed in 2012.
-Assist RR aims to relieve the poverty of innocent victims of war in Sri Lanka by assisting and enhancing their livelihood.
+Assist Resettlement & Renaissance (Assist RR) is an independent and secular organisation, which was formed in 2012, with the aims to relieve the poverty of innocent victims of war in Sri Lanka by assisting and enhancing their livelihood.

 Although the members of this group have been assisting displaced people on an ad-hoc basis, it was considered necessary to form an organisation to raise funds to help rebuild the lives of people in war-ravaged areas of Sri Lanka in a structured and sustainable way.

 People in these areas were displaced many times during the final phase of the civil war and spent their past few years in various refugee camps after the end of civil war.
 They are now facing extreme hardship after they were resettled in their villages due to lack of assistance.
 They are being housed in tents and houses with no roofs with scarce water and toilet facilities and are living on hand-outs without much work or job opportunities.

 Children are learning under trees and in temporary shelters as most of the pre-school and primary school buildings were destroyed during the war and haven’t been re-built yet.
 Our charity is therefore aims to relieve their poverty by providing funds to start their own livelihood projects and to stand on their own feet.
 Our charity also aims to improve the education of children affected by the war by providing shelters at schools without buildings and providing additional lessons.
 In addition to the above areas, Assist RR provide assistance to improve healthcare in the war affected areas.